kdunetz/lets-chat-bluemix-simple-1483483492040/README.md

 3. Create the Bluemix bridge application
  1. This can be done from either the Bluemix UI or from the CloudFoundry CLI.
  2. This walkthrough will use the name **lets-chat-bridge** for reference.
 Make note of the name used, as it will be needed to bind the container instances to later on.
-4. Create the MongoDB service instance
+4. Create the Compose MongoDB service instance
- 1. This can be done from either the Bluemix UI or from the CloudFoundry CLI.
+ 1. In another browser tab, sign up for a *Free 30-Day Trial* at [Compose](https://compose.io)
- 2. Select the **MongoLab** service type and the **Sandbox** plan.
+ 2. Create a MongoDB deployment.
+Make note of the host, port, user, and password for the Mongo Console, available under **Admin > Connection Strings**.
- **Note:**  Any type of MongoDB service is usable, however the MongoLab service is used here due to it's simplicity of initial user onboarding.
-As the recently-acquired Compose.IO offerings are more tightly integrated into the Bluemix experience, this sample application will be updated to use those instead.
+ 3. Back in the Bluemix Dashboard, create a new instance of the **MongoDB by Compose** service using the information from the Compose account you just created.
- 3. If you are in the Bluemix UI and prompted to restage your application, click **RESTAGE** and wait a few moments for your application to be running again.
+ 4. If you are prompted to restage your application, click **RESTAGE** and wait a few moments for your application to be running again.

 ### Create your Bluemix DevOps Services project
 5. Fork the [current repository][current_repo_url].